sselin-co/sselin-co/README.md

 Welcome to my GitHub!
 I'm a software developer with a passion for accessibility, fullstack development, and minimalist design.

 - 🔭 I’m currently employed as a Junior Web Developer at Osler, Hoskin, and Harcourt LLP.
 In April 2022, I will be a graduate of the computer science program at UBC Okanagan in Kelowna BC, Canada.
-- 🌱 I’m currently studying the Microsoft 365 Platform to prepare for the M365 Associate Cloud Developer certification.

 <!--